21 Amazing Fluffy Animals in the World

 Image Source: Wikimedia

-Alpacas are one of the oldest domesticated fluffy animals in the world from South America that is believed to be bred for thousands of years.
-They are believed to be descendants of vicuñas, however, they are originally believed to be descendants of llamas.
-They are considered as one intelligent animals that can come in a variety of different colors such as awn, grey, brown, black, white, and even combinations of these.
+Alpacas are one of the oldest domesticated fluffy animals in the world from South America that is believed to have been bred for thousands of years.
+These grassland animals are believed to be descendants of vicuñas, however, they are originally believed to be descendants of llamas.
+They are considered intelligent animals that can come in a variety of different colors such as awn, grey, brown, black, white, and even combinations of these.
 The avarage lifespan of alpacas is upto 25 years and they can survive in most climates.
 Their dietary habits are herbivores and it mostly includes grass, however, they are also seen eating wood, bark, leaves, and stems.

 Alpaca